DuskNgai/Paper-Notes/Biology/Cryo/cryoEM Concept Check Questions Revised.md

 7. What are the three main types of electron guns?
 What are the advantages and disadvantages of each?

-   > 1. Tungsten filaments: cheap, not coherent.
+   > 1. Tungsten filaments: cheap, not coherent (Volcano-like).
    > 2. Lanthanum hexaboride: more coherent.
-   > 3. Field emission gun: great coherent.
+   > 3. Field emission gun: expensive, greatly coherent (Child-slide-like).

 # 1-2 Electron lenses